RastreatorTeam/rastreator/README.md

 After that, rastreator depends on:
 - Neo4j to store the information and execute Cypher queries to obtain interesting information or issues.

-The collection of query files, the core of this project, is grouped by tactics (Mitre ATT&CK).<br/>
+The collection of query files, the core of this project, is grouped by tactics (Mitre ATT&CK) and permissions.<br/>
 We encourage everyone to share with us their Cypher statements or query files to improve the collection and the community knowledge.

 The tool is a python script (rastreator.py) that executes queries and obtains results.<br/>
 It provides different:
-- Operation modes to work in background, interactively or programmatically.
+- Operation modes to work in background (audit, path), interactively (shell) or programmatically (execute).
 - Output formats to analyse the results on screen or save them to disk.